For physical network connections please refer to WebApp - Connecting to a Network and Opening WebApp for the First Time

 Friendly Name (mDNS)

 This is the computer name of the device you are working with.
-It enables you to connect with the device using the mDNS name with .local following it - e.g. optimalaudio.local
+It enables you to connect with Zone using the mDNS name with .local following it.
+Factory setting is optimalaudio.local.
+Once you have configured your Zone for the first time we recommend setting a custom mDNS name.
+For example, to suit the installation - retailshop.local, socialbar.local, etc.

 MAC Address